gentjankolicaj/rust-examples/src/primitives/README.md

     Tuples like (1, true)

 Variables can always be type annotated.
 Numbers may additionally be annotated via a suffix or by default.
 Integers default to i32 and floats to f64.
-Note that Rust can also infer types from context.
+Note that rust-lang can also infer types from context.